-San Francisco, California October 23, 2020
+San Francisco, California October 13, 2021

-Management's Discussion and Analysis (Unaudited) Years Ended June 30, 2020 and 2019
+Management's Discussion and Analysis (Unaudited) Years Ended June 30, 2021 and 2020

-The management of the San Francisco Health Service System (the System), a department of the City and County of San Francisco (the City), is pleased to provide this overview and analysis of the financial performance as of and for the fiscal years ended June 30, 2020 and 2019.
+The management of the San Francisco Health Service System (the System), a department of the City and County of San Francisco (the City), is pleased to provide this overview and analysis of the financial performance as of and for the fiscal years ended June 30, 2021 and 2020.
 We encourage readers to consider the information presented below in conjunction with the financial statements and notes, which follow.

-The System is a department of the City that is reflected as an Other Employee Benefit Trust Fund (the Trust) (also referred to as the San Francisco Health Service System Trust Fund), in the City's Comprehensive Annual Financial Report (CAFR).
+The System is a department of the City that is reflected as an Other Employee Benefit Trust Fund (the Trust) and is also referred to as the San Francisco Health Service System Trust Fund in the City's Annual Comprehensive Financial Report (ACFR or Annual Report).
 The Trust is distinguished from the Retiree Health Care Trust Fund in that it pays for the employee and retiree current benefits.

 The System is the primary purchaser and administrator of health, dental, and other non-retirement/pension benefits for employees and retirees (and their respective eligible dependents) of the City, the San Francisco Unified School District, the San Francisco Community College District, and the San Francisco Superior Court.
-The members covered by the System increased by 1% from 70,738 as of June 30, 2019 to 71,359 as of June 30, 2020, The System is governed by the Health Service Board (HSB) as described in note 1 to the financial statements.
+The members covered by the System decreased by 0.5% from 71,359 as of June 30, 2020 to 71,004 as of June 30, 2021, The System is governed by the Health Service Board (HSB) as described in note 1 to the financial statements.